-WEBTech Notes provides instant public access to additions and modifications as they are made by GPO staff.
+WTN provides instant public access to additions and modifications as they are made by GPO staff.
 The dataset includes data from 1991 forward.

 Traditionally, updates were recorded and distributed in paper to Federal depository libraries in Administrative Notes, Technical Supplement (ANTS).
 Since updates are now made to the Web-based application as needed, the U.S. Government Publishing Office ceased publication of ANTS.
 A final print version of ANTS was released as Administrative Notes, Technical Supplement (ANTS), Volume 15, no. 11-12, November–December 31, 2008.

 Records in WEBTech Notes

 Corrections or changes to the List of Classes and SuDocs classes are posted via records.
 Records can be exported in CSV format.
 The following is a list of the fields that are found in a WebTech Notes record:

 - Superintendent of Documents Classification Number (SuDoc No.)

 - Item Number (Item No.)

 - Notes: Changes made to records will be explained and dated.